Sure Dividend

 Tamarack Valley Energy (TNEYF) has two appealing investment characteristics:

-#1: It is offering an above average dividend yield of 3.5%, which is more than double the 1.6% dividend yield of the S&P 500.
+#1: It is offering an above average dividend yield of 3.6%, which is three times the average dividend yield of the S&P 500.

 #2: It pays dividends monthly instead of quarterly.